Dancing Your Way Through Dussehra

 Dussehra or Vijayadashami (as it’s called in certain parts of the country) marks the celebration of the victory of good over evil.
 In North India, Dussehra symbolizes Lord Rama’s defeating the demon king Ravana whereas in the eastern parts of India, people consider it to be the day when Goddess Durga destroyed the demon Mahishasura.

 In southern and western India, people believe that the warrior Arjuna, who had hidden his weapons in the Shami tree, retrieved and worshipped them on this day.
-Whichever part of the country that you might be in, you’ll experience a wave of festivities if you take up a trip through the country during this time.
+Whichever part of the country that you might be in, you’ll experience a wave of festivities if you take up a trip to South India during this time.

 Northern Rituals During Dussehra